codenamegary/url-parser/readme.md

 - **OR** use a PSR-0 compatible Autoloader of your choice
  - Map namespace "codenamegary" => 'path/to/extracted/files/src/codenamegary'

+###Docs

+PHPDocs are included in the repo under 'path/to/extracted/files/docs/index.html'.

 #Usage Examples

 ###Load a complex URL and merge in some query parameters.